allmaps/allmaps/packages/transform/README.md

 ### `GcpTransformer.transformGeojsonToSvg(transformer, geojsonGeometry, partialGcpTransformOptions)`

-Transform a GeoJSON Geometry to resource space to a SVG geometry
+Transform a GeoJSON Geometry from geo space to resource space to a SVG geometry

 This is a shortcut method, available as static method in order not to overpopulate intellisense suggestions
-Note: since this converts from GeoJSON we assume geo-space is in lon-lat WGS84 and automatically set `destinationIsGeographic` to use geographically computed midpoints.
 Note: Multi-geometries are not supported

 ###### Parameters